quikkly/ios-sdk/README.md

 3. Make sure bitcode is turned off in your target's build settings.
 Unfortunately we're currently unable to offer bitcode support.
 However we're working hard to make it available in the future.

-### Scanning/Detection
+### Scanning

 #### Scanner with default UI

-For a simple and hassle free integration a view controller handeling the detection of Quikkly back-end based Scannables is provided.
+For a simple and hassle free integration a view controller handling the detection of Quikkly back-end based Scannables is provided.
 It's as simple as this.

 ```